keycloakify/keycloakify/README.md

 **TL;DR**: [Here](https://github.com/garronej/keycloakify-demo-app) is a Hello World React project with Keycloakify set up.

-*NOTE: No autocomplete here just because it was an incognito window.*

 If you already have a Keycloak custom theme, it can be easily ported to Keycloakify.

 ---